vanesascode/vanesascode/README.md

 ***
 #### 💻  I am self-taught and independent, but I also excel at communication and collaboration within productive teams.
-I have experience applying `agile methodologies` and working remotely.
+I have experience applying `agile methodologies` and working remotely (See my Github projects to see an example).
 #### ✨  I love writing `clean code`.
 I use Eslint and Prettier and I am always keeping my code as simple, readable, consistent and scalable as possible.
 #### 🙋🏼‍♀️  When I create, I always prioritize the `user experience`, ensuring that the code I write meets the needs and expectations of the end users.
 #### 📄  I always keep clear and well-formated `documentation and commits` descriptions for my proyects, so that anyone joining the project can quickly understand everything in it.
 Now I am using [Conventional Commits](https://www.conventionalcommits.org)